yiwern5/wintech-productivity-app/README.md

 ## Features

-- 📆 **Schedule**: Coordinate yourr schedule using the app in-built calendar.
+- 📆 **Schedule**: Coordinate your schedule using the app in-built calendar.
 You would also have an option to sync your in-app calendar with your personal Google Calendar.
 - 📕 **Diary**: A personal space to express your thoughts, experiences and reflections for the day through text entries by writing, and visual entries by inserting pictures.
 - 🥗 **Calories Tracking**: Take/upload photos of your meals to LifeSync to track calories via our meal recognition feature.
 - 🏋️ **Workout Plans**: View recommended workout plans or create your own workout plans!